UPDATED FOR THE NEW BAR EXAM FORMAT

 The Quebec Bar Exam is quickly approaching and you’re wondering how to do your final prep.
 I can’t emphasize enough the importance of doing past exams early during your study process as this will help you better understand how the Barreau du Quebec asks questions and will get you into the habit of being on the look-out for the tricks and traps in different questions.
 Past regular and retake bar exams may be found here (Quebec Bar Past Exams) and past equivalency exams here (Quebec Bar Past Equivalency Exams).
 All of the past exams are good prep and there is no difference between past regular and retake exams.
-Nonetheless, the most recent past exam is roughly fifteen years old, so in honour of the fact that this site has received more than 14,000 page views, here is an overview of some of the questions which were asked during the 2017-2018 exam cycle on the different topics:
+Nonetheless, the most recent past exam is roughly fifteen years old, so in honour of the fact that this site has received more than 390,000 page views, here is an overview of some of the questions which were asked since the 2017-2018 exam cycles on the different topics:

 - Validity of a sublease: Can a landlord oppose a sublease?
 (Remember that the landlord is deemed to have consented to the sublease if 15 days have passed since the tenant’s notice)

 - Notification to the insurer: Does an insured have to notify his insurer of certain changes to his habits for life insurance?
 (Remember that there is a particular legal framework for life insurance as compared to other types of insurance.)

 - Date for the start of interest: As of what starting date can interest be requested in court proceeding?

 - Delay to institute proceeding: Is the party within their delay to institute a Paulian action?

 - Fruits and revenues: What would happen to the rents collected since the institution of proceedings?

 - Notification of poor workmanship: Does the party have to notify the construction company of the poor workmanship before redoing the work?

 - Dividend calculations: Calculate dividends for different classes of shares.
 (Remember that fixed dividends are presumed to be cumulative even if not explicitly described as such)